 Other useful industrial wastes may include:

-Some countries may benefit economically from importing these wastes as they can provide raw materials for recycling.
-When these wastes are recycled, the used products can be refurbished and reused.
+Some countries may benefit economically from importing these wastes as they can provide raw wastes for recycling.
+When these wastes provide used products, the used products can be refurbished and reused.